 The largest muscle of the body is located in the hip and buttocks and is called gluteus maximus.

-- This muscle is located in the hip region and provides support to the trunk and upper body.
+- This muscle is located in the hip region and supports the trunk and upper body.

-- It is also the primary muscle involved in the movement when climbing stairs.
+- It is also the primary muscle involved when climbing stairs.